 These days we can all use a little extra help.
-Our work/life services are ready to support you and your family right now.
-As part of your benefits, we provide free, confidential help so you can get the support you need when you need it.
+Work/Life services are ready to support you and your family right now.
+As part of your benefits, you get free, confidential help so you have the support you need when you need it.

-Your EAP is there to help make your life easier in so many ways.
+Work/Life EAP is here to help make your life easier in so many ways.

 - Six counseling sessions.
 You and your family can receive six free counseling sessions per person, per year, per topic.
 Topics may include relationships, workplace interpersonal skills and other issues, substance use, diversity needs, and more.

 - Culturally sensitive counselors.
 If it is helpful, you can request a counselor who identifies as a person of color, shares their sexual orientation, gender, and more.
 This customized service helps provide a safe space where you and your family members feel valued and get meaningful support.